• Skip to main content

 See Also:

 Although you may have been raising goats for many years, it is possible that they are being raised for meat, hides/skin, or milk.
-The following facts may surprise you:
+The following interesting facts about goats may surprise you:

 1. Rut Period In Male Goats